haiyun508/Employees-Data-Analysis-with-SQL/README.md

 # Summary
 Data used in this project is six CSV files regarding employees of a corporation from the 1980s and 1990s.
 First, an ERD of the tables were sketched.
 Second, I create a table schema for each of the six CSV files.
 Third, each CSV file is imported into the corresponding SQL table.
-Third, sql queries were made to do some data Analysis.
+Third, SQL queries were made to do some data analysis.

 # Data Analysis